All Episodes

 Where are the grandparents?

-You know, I mean, if you even if today's parents are worthless schlubs, at least the grandparents are old enough to remember certain value, where the grandparents wouldn't let them starve.
+You know, I mean, even if today's parents are worthless schlubs, at least the grandparents are old enough to remember certain values.

-Well, they they don't it's the easy way out.
+Well, it's the easy way out.

 It's just let somebody else do it.